What is an ACL Tear?

 Does an ACL Tear Cause Swelling?

 Swelling is one of the main symptoms of an ACL tear.
 In addition to the initial period of pain and diminished function, blood and fluid fills the knee joint causing swelling.
 This typically begins within the first 2 – 3 hours.
-The body normally reacts to injury by flooding the injured area with healing and protective fluids, along with the bleeding that occurs from tearing the small blood vessels within the ACL.
+The body normally reacts to injury by flooding the injured area with healing and protective fluids, along with the bleeding that occurs from tearing the small blood vessels within the anterior cruciate ligament.
 When fluid fills the knee joint capsule, the knee feels tight and stiff.
 The use of ice will help control the amount of swelling and lessen pain.

 Can You Walk with a Torn ACL?